 Variations

-This recipe uses mango puree to make the egg yolk for the top of the no-bake cheesecake filling, you can do the same, or for an easier alternative use apricot jam or lemon curd for the center yolk.
+This recipe uses mango puree to make the egg yolk for the top of the no-bake cheesecake filling.
+You can do the same, or for an easier alternative, use apricot jam or lemon curd for the centre yolk.
+You could also make your own jam; this Clementine Marmalade would work wonderfully!

-- Be careful when cutting these eggs - be careful with your fingers, and do not crack the eggs.
+- Be careful when cutting the eggs and keep your fingers away from the blade.
+Try not to crack the eggs.

 - For the best results, the mango puree must be chilled before adding it to the cheesecake.

-This no-bake recipe can be made using hollow chocolate eggs instead, anything with a cavity that can be filled with the cheesecake mixture.
+This no-bake recipe can be made with hollow chocolate eggs instead, or with any hollow container that can be filled with the cheesecake mixture.

 This is probably because it didn't have enough time to reduce on the stove.